tuotuoxp/cpp-torch/install.md

 Same as previous, we only modify the dependency of the library.

 ###Install cpp-torch
-The following command install our wrapper.
+The following commands install our wrapper.
 ```
 git clone https://github.com/tuotuoxp/cpp-torch
 cd cpp-torch